 The great thing about our nets is their versatility, they have many grommet tie-down points along the perimeter, the meshing and even interior tabs.
 This means that you can make your net smaller or larger depending on your hauling needs.

 Shown are the 9 main anchor tie-down points.
 There are tie-down points all around the net you can use with additional straps for added strength and security.

 Adding additional straps adds to the nets already impressive strength rating

 Currently we make 18 different size nets. have Below is a quick reference size guide.
 It lays out the many sizes we stock showing the cargo net dimensions in both inches and feet.

-A. There are four main reasons our nets stand apart from the competition
+There are three main reasons our nets stand apart from the competition:

-- High Strength– The big daddy of all cargo nets, highest rated on the market.
+3) High Strength & Certification– The big daddy of all cargo nets, the highest rated on the market.